nickfargo/state/README.md

 <a name="concepts--history" href="#concepts--history" />
 ### History

-A state that bears the `history` (or `retained`) attribute will employ a `StateHistory` to record which of its internal states have been current while the history-keeping state has been active, and, if the state is also `mutable`, any mutations undergone by the state or any of its descendants.
+A state that bears the `history` attribute will employ a `StateHistory` to record which of its internal states have been current while the history-keeping state has been active, and, if the state is also `mutable`, any mutations undergone by the state or any of its descendants.

 <a name="concepts--history--traversing" href="#concepts--history--traversing" />
 #### Traversing a history